Non-symplectic involutions of irreducible symplectic manifolds of K3^[n]-type: Introduction

 \section{Introduction}

 In the last 35 years the study of automorphisms of K3 surfaces has attracted much attention.
 Important results on the classification of such automorphisms have been obtained in particular by Nikulin, Kondo, and Mukai.
 First of all, any finite automorphism group $G$ of a K3 surface $S$ is the extension of a cyclic group by the subgroup of $G$ acting symplectically on $S$.
 In the abelian case, finite symplectic automorphism groups of K3 surfaces have first been classified by Nikulin \cite{nikulin3}.
 Later, Mukai \cite{mukai} showed that finite groups acting symplectically on some K3 surface coincide with those groups admitting a certain type of embedding into the Mathieu group $M_{23}$.
+An independent classification was later given by Xiao \cite{xiao}.

 Non-symplectic automorphisms have been studied by Nikulin \cite{nikulin2}, Kondo \cite{kondononsympl}, Oguiso--Zhang \cite{oguisozhang}, Artebani--Sarti--Taki \cite{artebanisartitaki}, and others.
 For non-symplectic involutions $i:S\to S$, two main results are the following: